Ref vs Out in C#

 Important Notes:

 Here, we are passing the parameter are value types.
 That means int, float, Boolean, etc. are used to create value-type variables.
-We are already knowing the concept of Call by Value in Mechanism in C#.
+We already know the concept of Call by Value Mechanism in C#.
 In the case of value type, a different copy of the variables is passed to the calling method.
 If you do any changes in the Calling method, it will not affect the same original variables.
-But because we are using ref here, it is actually passing a pointer here which will point to the original variables.
+But because we are using the ref keyword here before the argument name, it is actually passing a pointer here which will point to the original variables.
 So, changing the values using a pointer is actually changing the values of the original variables.
+This is nothing but Call By Reference Mechanism in C#.

-Example using out to return Multiple outputs from a function in C#:
+Example using Out Parameter to Return Multiple Outputs from a Function in C#:

-Let us first see the example and then we will understand the concept of out parameter in C#.
-Please have a look at the following example code.
-This is the same example as the previous one, except instead of ref, we are using out here.
+Let us first see the example first and then we will understand the concept of the OUT parameter in C#.
+Please have a look at the following example.
+This is the same example as the previous one, except instead of ref, we are using the OUT keyword here.

 using System;